 Understanding Your Reports

-Click the Reports tab and then on the title of your campaign.
+First, click the Reports tab and then select the desired campaign.

 Overview is where you’ll find valuable at-a-glance information about how your campaign performed, including details about opens, clicks, social engagement, unsubscribes, and bounces.
 Curious how open and click tracking works?
 Looking for details about how open and click rates are tallied—and why they’re important?
 Our Knowledge Base has you covered.

 From the Activity menu, you can dig even deeper into your campaign results.
 Selecting one of the menu options allows you to view or export a segment of recipients that interacted with your campaign in a specific way.
 Would you like to view a list of all subscribers who received, opened, didn’t open, or clicked a link in your campaign?
 Want to see which addresses bounced, unsubscribed, or even filed an abuse complaint?
 You’ll find all of that data here.

 Links gives you a better idea of how well each tracked link within a campaign performed.
 On this screen, you’ll find a list of all tracked URLs from the campaign, along with the number of total and unique clicks for each one.
 If you’re viewing the report for a Regular Ol’ or RSS-Driven campaign, we’ll also populate a click map to give you a visual representation of how each link performed.

 Social reveals who has liked your campaign on Facebook, provides a list of the top influencers and referrers, and displays a map of clicks from around the globe.
 Keep in mind that before we can add Facebook stats to your campaign reports, you’ll need integrate your account with Facebook.